Support for Mortgage Interest

 - Come to an arrangement with your lender such as switching to an interest-only mortgage.

-You may be able to get financial help from the Mortgage Interest Run On scheme (MIRO).
-You can do this if your benefits stop because you work more hours or earn more money.
-It applies to the following benefits:
+If you return to work, you may be able to receive financial help from the Mortgage Interest Run On scheme (MIRO).
+This may be available to you if your benefits are stopped because you work more hours or earn more money and applies to the following benefits:

-MIRO lasts for four weeks and you will get the same amount you did from Support for Mortgage Interest .
-MIROs are paid directly to you instead of to your lender.
+You can claim MIRO for four weeks and you will usually continue to receive the same amount as you were getting from Support for Mortgage Interest – Payments for your mortgage or loan interest will be paid directly to you instead of to your lender.

 - How do I check what I’m entitled to?